cdepage/zerodep/packages/to/to.string/README.md

 ## tl;dr

-A quick howto by examples for quick reference:
+A short explanation / quick reference:

 ```typescript
 import { toString } from '@zerodep/to.string';